bleutzinn/grav-plugin-editable-contenttools/README.md

 ## Credits

+Thanks go to:

-Thanks go to Team Grav and everyone on the [Grav Forum](https://getgrav.org/forum) for creating and supporting Grav.
+- Team Grav and everyone on the [Grav Forum](https://getgrav.org/forum) for creating and supporting Grav.
+- getme for creating ContentTools.
+- Dom Christie for creating Turndown.

 ## To Do's
 <a name="todos"></a>